Learn more about clinical resarch studies – and how your participation makes a difference.

 To begin the process, you will need to complete an application form.
-Then, a member of the clinical trial team will contact you and ask you some questions to determine if you qualify for your selected study.
+Then, a member of the clinical research study team will contact you and ask you some questions to determine if you qualify for your selected study.
 If you meet the minimum pre-screening qualifications, you will be asked to schedule your first appointment.

 During the first visit, you will receive an Informed Consent Form (ICF) explaining the study’s details and a copy of the events in the study schedule.
-Depending on the study, you may receive a free study-related physical to check that you qualify for the clinical trial.
+Depending on the study, you may receive a free study-related physical to check that you qualify for the clinical research study.
 It may include the following components:

 Every study is different, but typically the physical will take about 60 minutes.
 Afterward, the researchers will let you know if you qualify for the study you selected.
 If you aren’t selected for the study, keep an eye out for future studies that interest you.

 Before signing up for a study, you will receive a wealth of information.
-Review this information with your physicians to ensure you’re making a good decision for your health, and don’t be afraid to ask the clinical trial staff lots of questions.
+Review this information with your physicians to ensure you’re making a good decision for your health, and don’t be afraid to ask the clinical research study staff lots of questions.
 For example, you may wish to ask the following:

-During the study, you will be asked to follow the schedule and procedures laid out by the clinical trial team.
+During the study, you will be asked to follow the schedule and procedures laid out by the clinical research study team.
 Typically participants receive care in the same places standard medical treatments are given, such as a doctor’s office or health clinic.
 Throughout the trial, your health will be closely monitored and reviewed.